rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Why isn't this a category of the UnitFormat?

 ZB: Mostly because unit formatter is not a unit of deltas.
 It doesn't have the ability to format units of time.
-It also doesn't have the "type overlay"
+It also doesn't have the "type overlay".

 YK: I assume there are some languages where it's not so simple as adding "ago" to the end of the number.